SerhiiMyronets/homelab/03-gitops/README.md

 * **macOS**: open Keychain Access → drag the file into "System" → set trust to "Always Trust"
 * **Linux**: copy to `/usr/local/share/ca-certificates/` and run `sudo update-ca-certificates`.

-To make Ingress hosts resolvable, you can:
+To access services via domain names, you can:

 * Update your local `/etc/hosts` file (example below):